Indian, Chinese oil companies look to invest in Ecuador, minister says

 Ecuadorean crude is heavy in quality, suitable for processing at complex refineries in Asia and the United States.

-The OPEC producer needs capital to replace oil reserves, revitalize production and overhaul refineries and terminals.
+The OPEC producer needs capital to replace oil reserves, revitalise production and overhaul refineries and terminals.
 But frequent contract changes have spooked big oil firms in recent years, contributing to an output decline.

 Separately, Perez said China National Petroleum Corp (CNPC) which already has investments in Ecuador’s upstream sector is also interested in downstream projects such as a 300,000 barrels per day oil refinery.